Best Things to Do in Decatur, Georgia

 Shopping in Decatur

 There are plenty of cool, locally-owned shops in Downtown Decatur.
-Get kids’ books and toys at Treehouse Kid and Craft, Brave and Kind Bookshop, and Little Shop of Stories.
+Get kids’ books and toys at Treehouse Kid and Craft, Brave + Kind Bookshop, and Little Shop of Stories.
 Shop for hip clothes, shoes, and more at Squash Blossom, Sq/Ft, HomeGrown Decatur, One Step at a Time Kids, and Wild Oats and Billy Goats.

 Parties in Decatur

 There is hardly a weekend that goes by in the city without a festival or other such gathering.
 AJC Decatur Book Festival, with two days of book loving activities, is on Labor Day Weekend each year.
-There’s also Decatur Craft Beer Festival in October and Decatur Wine Festival in November, Tiny House Festival, Oakhurst Porchfest, Haints and Saints Homegrown Halloween Parade, Tree Lighting, Bonfire/Marshmallow Roast, and Grand Menorrah Lighting, just to name a few things happening this fall/winter season.
+There’s also Decatur Craft Beer Festival in October and Decatur Wine Festival in November, Tiny House Festival, Oakhurst Porchfest, Haints and Saints Homegrown Halloween Parade, Tree Lighting, Bonfire/Marshmallow Roast, and Grand Menorrah Lighting, just to name a few things that happen in the fall/winter season.
 For big events, if you can utilize MARTA or walk from your location, you should.
 If you’re driving, the city has a useful page on the available places to park in Decatur.

 Parks and Playgrounds in Decatur

 Decatur is full of beautiful parks.
 You can grab a coffee at Dancing Goats, then walk across the street to Decatur Toy Park, which has all sorts of toys, like dump trucks and play cars, in addition to more traditional playground equipment.
 Go behind the Decatur Recreation Center for a playground encircled with a sidewalk—parents can exercise AND watch the kiddos play.
-Glenlake Park, Dearborn Park, McKoy Park, Oakhurst Park, and Scott Park are also favorites.
+Glenlake Park, Dearborn Park, McKoy Park, Oakhurst Park and Scott Park are also favorites.

 Libraries in Decatur